Programs offered through Free College

 Data scientists are vital to a variety of organizations as they are part computer scientist, mathematician, and trend spotter.
 The increasing popularity of this profession is a reflection of how entities think about big data.
 These professionals help increase revenue and discover business insights to boost production.

 Data scientists conduct independent research and analyze information from various internal and external sources.
-Data is the foundation from which business and organizations can tell a compelling story to drive action.
+Data is the foundation from which businesses and organizations can tell a compelling story to drive action.
 Practical foundation level training enables immediate and effective participation in big data and other analytics projects.

 The courses for this focus area are Basic Statistics; Programming Foundations; Statistical Programming; and Data Wrangling and Visualization.